shunghsiyu/sysctl-logger/README.md

 ## Requirements

-To run the provided sysctl binary, please install runtime libraries with the following command:
+To run the provided sysctl-logger binary, please install runtime libraries with the following command:

 ```
 sudo zypper install libelf1 zlib